jkgnuamah/nece-lab/content/research/augmentedcognition/index.md

 ---
-title: Collaborative Cognition
+title: Augmented Cognition
-summary: This research investigates insensitivities and dissociations between physiological measures of cognitive workload.
+summary: This research seeks to use neuroimaging techniques to determine the cognitive state of an individual and then augment human-system interaction to meet or exceed performance requirements
 tags:
 # - Virtual Reality in Neuroergonomics
 # date: "2020-04-27T00:00:00Z"